CocoaPods/CocoaPods/README.md

 Sharing a Pod
 =============

-CocoaPod uses git repositories with PodSpec.rb files as it’s database.
-In order to share your pod, its PodSpec.rb file will have to be added to such a repo.
+CocoaPod uses git repositories with `.podspec` files as its database.
+In order to share your pod, its `.podspec` file will have to be added to such a repo.
-Luckily CocoaPod provides commands to facilitate this:
+CocoaPod provides commands to facilitate this:

-    $ pod spec-repo add my-spec-repo http://github.com/alloy/spec-repo.git
+    $ pod repo add my-spec-repo http://github.com/alloy/spec-repo.git
     $ pod push my-spec-repo

 This will:

+1. Validate the `.podspec` file.
-1. Update the clone of the PodSpec manifest files repo.
+1. Update the clone of the local spec-repo called `my-spec-repo`.
-2. Add the PodSpec.rb file to the repo in a directory with the pod’s name and a subdirectory for each version.
+2. Add the `.podspec` file to the spec-repo, namespaced by name and version.
-3. Push the changes from the local clone of your spec-repo to its remote.
+3. Push the changes from the local spec-repo to its remote.

 Share with everyone